quynquyn/lessons/_lessons/class1pt/lesson08.md

 {% include player.html identifier="lesson-vocabulary" lesson="C1L08" file="C1L08-Vocabulary.mp3" %}

-# Lesson 1.8: More of To be
+# Lesson 1.8: More of to be

 ## Vocabulary